xenoscopic/owls-parallel/README.md

 MUST be globally importable by name on systems where they are computed in parallel, just like with the multiprocessing module and IPython.
 This is necessary so that these functions can be pickled.
 This is an unfortunate restriction of Python (why can't it just pickle freakin' bytecode?).
+In most cases though, this is not a problem for OWLS users, because the owls-hep module provides most of the parallelization functionality required, and only owls-hep functions need to be importable on worker nodes, not the end-user's code.

 Three parallelization backends are provided by the owls-parallel module: a process pool based on Python's multiprocessing module, an IPython cluster, or a